sjstoelting/pgsql-tweaks/PGXNREADME.md

 |:---:|
 | f   |

-### FUNCTION is_empty
+### FUNCTION is_empty or is_empty_b

-The function checks a string variable for being either, NULL or ''.
+The function checks a string variable for being either, NULL or '' and is returing a boolean result.

+The extension [pgtap](https://pgtap.org/) has the same name for a function with the same purpose, but a different returning value.<br />
+Therefore the function name differs, if pgtap is installed.

+The function **is_empty**, when pgtap is not installed.

+The function **is_empty_b**, when pgtap is not installed.
+The **b** stands for its boolean result.

 #### Examples